-If you’re considering transferring a balance to a zero-interest credit card, one thing you need to account for is balance transfer fees.
-The good news is you might be able to negotiate a lower fee.
+If you’re considering transferring a balance to a 0% APR credit card, one thing you need to account for is the balance transfer fee.
+The good news is you might be able to negotiate a lower one.

 A balance transfer can save you money on interest and potentially speed up debt repayment if you’re able to qualify for a lower APR.

 A balance transfer fee can add to your debt total, leaving you with more to repay.
-The typical percentage for balance transfer fees is 3%, though some credit card companies may charge 4% or 5%.
+The usual fee percentage is 3%, though some credit card companies may charge 4% or 5%.
 But if your credit card company is willing to cut a deal, you may be able to negotiate lower fees.
 These tips can help with minimizing balance transfer fees.

 Can you negotiate balance transfer fees?

 The short answer is, it depends.

 “Although cardholders are rarely successful at negotiating a lower balance transfer fee or getting it waived entirely, it is possible and some cardholders have reported success,” says Megan Horner, banking and credit cards group publisher at Finder.com.